SeanMNorton/BabysitterKata/README.md

 ## Getting Started
-Download or clone the project.
+* Download or clone the project.
-From the Terminal Run:
+* From the Terminal Run: `ruby run.rb`
-`ruby run.rb`
-Enter in times when prompted
+* Enter in times when prompted

 ### Prerequisites
 Install [Ruby](https://www.ruby-lang.org/en/downloads/)

 ## Running the tests
-To run the tests, from the terminal run:
+* From the terminal run:
 `rspec tests.rb`